 Most of the playful rooms are designed by local artists and utterly unique.
 Choose one which suits your taste, and on arrival you’ll get to hear all about the relevant artist.
-Proportions are generally fairly small, although the lofts have an added sense of space thanks to their high ceilings.
-Our favourite was the Picture Loft, the only room with a tub (and a roll-top at that), though the Attic Loft has a handy kitchen and a novel floating bed.
+Proportions are generally fairly small, although the lofts' high ceilings give an added sense of space.
+Our favourite was the Picture Loft, with its roll-top tub, though the Attic Loft has a handy kitchen and a novel floating bed.
 The Gallery Loft is the biggest, with a mezzanine level holding extra beds.

 Beyond the lofts, the Bigger Arty Double has a lovely bay window overlooking Chapel Street while the top-floor rooms boast distant sea views: Small Arty Double Ben Gray (with circular bed!) and Medium Arty Room Muju World (designed by the gallery in St Ives).
 There are also 2 House Doubles - Comfy and Cosy - for those after something a little more understated.
 Bear in mind that these rooms are on the ground-floor and somewhat overlooked by the courtyard and carpark.

 Since our visit, the Comfy Luxe and Super Comfy Luxe rooms have been added.
 Their pared back design is cool and calming, plus they have fabulously indulgent roll-top tubs and walk-in showers.

 Next door to the main hotel, a series of 1- and 2-bedroom apartments await.
 Great for longer stays and families, they have spacious living areas and full kitchens - those with a sea view are particularly charming.